4 Ways Our Horses Stay Warm in the Winter

 For general shelter, our goats have a closeable, raised shed and the chickens have a secure coop.
 These structures for all of our smaller animals give refuge from snow, wind, rain, and cold.
 When it comes to our horses, here are a few ways they stay comfortable during the winter months.

 A Little Extra: Hay, in proper amounts, is a great way to warm up horses on cold days.
 Digesting hay creates heat and helps maintain a horse's body temperature.

-As for how the Backcountry horses, ponies, and Thor the donkey fare through the winter, they are provided daily hay, shelter access 24/7, heated water, their natural winter coats, and lots of extra attention.
+As for how the Backcountry horses, pony, and donkeys fare through the winter, they are provided daily hay, shelter access 24/7, heated water, their natural winter coats, and lots of extra attention.
 Do you know what else they love in all seasons?
 Visits from horse lovers of all ages!
 Check out our horse program offerings here!